 عنوان مقاله [English]

-Cement based Stabilization/Solidification (S/S) process, is one of the best technologies available for the treatment of heavy metal contaminated soils.
-Two mechanisms of stabilization and solidification in this method include the formation of cementation products (such as C-S-H) and achievement of alkaline condition for development of pozzolanic interactions.
-The pH variation range directly affects the heavy metal ion precipitation.
-On the other hand, environmental factors and soil-cement-contaminant interaction affect the cement hydration products and pH range of solidified contaminated soil.
-Therefore, this interaction process controls the immobilization of metal ions in solidified/stabilized sample.
-The main objective of this paper is to evaluate the influence of fly ash on the heavy metal retention in cement based solidification/stabilization in a long-term process.
-In order to achieve this objective, several mixtures of fly ash and cement were used to solidified contaminated bentonite.
-In these series of experiments 75-25 and 50-50 wt% mixtures of Portland cement and flay-ash (class F) were mixed and were added to contaminated bentonite samples.
-The bentonite samples were laboratory contaminated with Pb(NO3)2 at the concentration range of 5 to 100 cmol/kg-soil.
-The prepared samples were kept for 7 to 90 days.
-Different experiments which include TCLP, XRD, pH measurement, setting time experiment, and solubility evaluation at different alkaline and acidic conditions were performed on samples.
+long terms was evaluated by determining the setting time of solidified/stabilized samples.
 The results were analyzed based on the effect of pH variation upon concentration of released lead ions from samples.
-The results indicate that the use of 10% binder, despite common recommendations in geotechnical stabilization, is not suitable for S/S of contaminated bentonite soil at all studied Pb concentrations.
-Moreover, the results indicate that in contaminated samples with 50 and 100 cmol/kg-soil lead nitrate, due to the high precipitation of lead hydroxide, a reduction in C-S-H formation and an increase in the setting time occur.
-In addition, replacing cement with fly ash in samples reduces the pH and decreases the concentration of released Pb in TCLP test.
-According to the achieved results due to the precipitated Pb ions in stabilized/solidified contaminated bentonite, the appropriate quantity of the cement-fly ash binder is when the pH of the stabilized/solidified samples is in a safe zone that occurs in the pH range between 8 to 12.
-According to the results of this paper, the use of fly ash in S/S process helps to achieve this safe range of pH.
+The results indicated that the use of 10% binder, despite common recommendations in geotechnical stabilization, would not be suitable for S/S of contaminated bentonite soil at all studied Pb concentrations.
+Moreover, the results indicated that in contaminated samples with 50 and 100 cmol/kg-soil lead nitrate, due to the high precipitation of lead hydroxide, a reduction in C-S-H formation and an increase in the setting time occurred.
+In addition, replacing cement with fly ash in samples reduced the pH and decreased the concentration of released Pb in TCLP test.
+According to the achieved results due to the precipitated Pb ions in stabilized/solidified contaminated bentonite, an appropriate quantity of the cement-fly ash binder is when the pH of the stabilized/solidified samples is in a safe zone that occurs in the pH range of 8 to 12.
+According to the results of this paper, the use of fly ash in the S/S process helps achieve this safe range of pHs.